-Most of us know our zodiac or sun sign, but what does it look like in the night sky, and what’s the story behind it?
-It’s that time of year again
+This is the great astronomical event with which we came to associate the zodiac sign of The Crab.
+But what does it look like in the night sky, and what’s the story behind it?
+It’s that time of year again.

-Ruling planet: Moon (not a planet but counted as such in astrology)
+Ruling planet: Moon (although it is not a planet, it is counted as such in astrology)

 Key phrase: I feel